Learn how to predict frost, differentiate between a light frost and a hard freeze, and protect your garden from frost with these tips!

 Consider these factors when the radio and TV reports say “frost tonight”:

 - How warm was it during the day?
-If the temperature reached 75ºF (in the East or North) or 80ºF (in the desert Southwest), the chance of the mercury falling below 32ºF at nighttime is slim.
+If the temperature reached 75ºF (in the East or North) or 80ºF (in the desert Southwest), the chance of the mercury falling below 32ºF at night is slim.

 - Is it windy?
 A still night allows cold air to pool near the ground; a light breeze stirs things up; a heavy, cold wind sweeps away warm air near the ground.